These Refrigerator Bakery Brownies are everything you love about your favorite bakery brownie!

 I’ve always loved bakery brownies.
 They’re firm and cold from sitting in the refrigerated case and taste of deep, intense chocolate.

-These brownies are best enjoyed chilled, like their real-life bakery cousins.
+Fridge brownies are best enjoyed straight out of the refrigerator, like their real-life bakery cousins.
 Seriously though, who can wait for brownies to cool before eating one?

 Enjoy one gooey and delicious right after frosting, then tuck them away in the refrigerator for the next day.
 The frosting will firm up and the flavors will develop.

 Here you can see a brownie freshly frosted.
 It is still dense but the frosting is soft and melty.
 Totally edible.
-Of course you don’t have to frost the brownies at all, but may I ask what’s wrong with you?
+Of course you don’t have to frost the brownies at all, but I’m kind of insisting that you do.

 If you make this recipe be sure to rate it, leave a comment, or tag #theliveinkitchen on Instagram!

 - 1 teaspoon baking powder

 - ½ cup firmly packed light brown sugar

 - ½ cup granulated sugar

 - ½ cup semisweet chocolate chips